 Part One of the UK Marine Strategy provides an assessment of our seas and sets objectives, targets and indicators for achieving GES.
 The Part One initial assessment of our seas was published in December 2012.
 The updated assessment was published in October 2019 and laid the foundations for the second 6 year implementation cycle of the Strategy.

 The State of the Seas report provides the Northern Ireland detail of the 2012 initial assessments with Charting Progress 2 providing a comprehensive report on the state of UK seas in 2012.
 The Marine Online Assessment Tool (MOAT) was launched in 2019 alongside the updated Part One report, it provides access to the integrated assessments and the 60 indicator assessments used to assess progress towards GES and makes the science underpinning the assessments readily available and easily accessible to all.

 Part Two: UK Monitoring Programmes

 Part Two of the UK Marine Strategy sets out how progress towards GES will be monitored.
 The Part Two UK monitoring programmes were first published in July 2014.
 In August 2020 UK Government consulted on proposals for an updated monitoring programme (for the summary of responses see HERE).
 The updated Monitoring Programme was published in March 2021(see HERE).

 Part Three: UK Programme of Measures

 Part Three of the UK Marine Strategy outlines the measures that contribute to the achievement and maintenance of GES in UK seas.
-The UK Programme of Measures (POMs) was first published in December 2015 the measures are regularly reviewed and a consultation on the updated Programme of Measures is currently underway, closing on 29th November 2021.
+The UK Programme of Measures (POMs) was first published in December 2015.
+The measures are regularly reviewed and a consultation on the updated Programme of Measures is currently underway, closing on 29th November 2021.
 If you wish to have a say please complete here.

 If you would like to be added to the Marine Strategy stakeholder list to be kept informed of updates to the UK Marine Strategy please contact: